Pruning

 Pruning directs growth, improves health and increases density.

-• Directing growth is about shaping the natural form that is balanced and esthetically pleasing.
+• Directing growth is about shaping the natural form that is balanced and aesthetically pleasing.
 Growth is a response to pruning and can renew an old neglected tree or shrub.

-• Improving health is removing suckers or old growth, improving air circulation and the amount of sunlight that reaches the innermost leaves.
+• Improving health is removing suckers or old growth, enhancing air circulation and the amount of sunlight that reaches the innermost leaves.

 • Increasing density occurs when thinning or removing old branches stimulates new vigorous growth.
 Heading back or shearing creates dense growth around the tips.

-Thinning a plant is removing entire branches close to the trunk or ground.
+Pruning with a focus on Thinning is removing entire branches close to the trunk or ground.
 This produces a taller, more open and natural look.

-Heading back or shearing a plant reduces the size and creates a sturdier and more formal look.
+Pruning with a focus on Heading back (or shearing) a plant reduces the size, creating a sturdier and more formal look.